Skip to main content

 What went wrong?

-• CSS properties (shadows, filters, backgrounds) and layouts (i.e., flexboxes, sticky elements, absolute elements) may look totally different in your PDF.
+• CSS properties (shadows, filters, backgrounds) and layout systems (flexboxes, sticky elements, absolute positioning) often render completely differently in PDF context.

-1. Setup a ngrok tunnel to your local app
+1. Setting up ngrok tunneling to expose your local application

 There was also no way to anticipate some conditions that only strike when you test at volume, or on your production server (like sporadically hanging third-party API requests or slow DB queries).
 Lastly, your attempt to get headers and footers to play nicely in Puppeteer forced you into a hack that broke your layout.